RetroReversing/retroReversing/pages/nes/NESDevkitHardware.md

 This is a very rare item, it is possibly only used within Intelligent Systems (IS) themselves, although IS did mass produce a similar product for the SNES so it is possible that this was THE official development kit for the NES.

 ICE stands for In-Circuit Emulator and Intelligent Systems made these for most of Nintendo's hardware in the future too.
-These would be used by connecting to a development PC and allowing breakpoints and memory checking to be run from a debugger like interface.
+These would be used by connecting to a development PC and allowing breakpoints and memory checking to be run from a debugger-like interface.

+As for the acronyms used in the name:
-ISD may stand for Intelligent Systems Debugger or Development.
+* ISD may stand for Intelligent Systems Debugger or Development.

-FDT may stand for Famicom Disk T???
+* FDT may stand for Famicom Disk T(?)

 </div>
 </section>